* China Eastern flight makes emergency return to Sydney

 Another passenger, identified only as Eva, said the cabin crew tried to calm passengers and told them to fasten their seatbelts after a noise was heard.

 "We were very panicked because we had no idea what was happening," she told Channel 9 television.
-(Reporting by Harry Pearl; Additional reporting by Charlotte Greenfield and Ana Nicolaci da Costa in WELLINGTON and Brenda Goh in SHANGHAI; Editing by Paul Tait)
+(Additional reporting by Ana Nicolaci da Costa and Charlotte Greenfield in WELLINGTON and Brenda Goh in SHANGHAI; Editing by Paul Tait, Robert Birsel)